Koroncong

 Koroncong is a village and an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 17.86 km^{2} and had a population of 17,643 at the 2010 Census and 21,615 at the 2020 Census; the official estimate as at mid 2023 was 22,296.
+It covers an area of 17.86 km^{2} and had a population of 17,643 at the 2010 Census and 21,615 at the 2020 Census; the official estimate as of mid-2023 was 22,296.
 The administrative centre is in Koroncong village.

 Communities

 Koroncong District is sub-divided into eleven rural villages (desa), all sharing the postcode 42250.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.